Young onset dementia: perimenopause and menopause

 However, if you have any concerns, be sure to discuss these with your GP or a menopause specialist who can help you decide on the best type of HRT to meet your individual needs.

-To speak to a dementia specialist Admiral Nurse about young onset dementia and perimenopause or menopause or any other aspect of dementia, please call our free Helpline on 0800 888 6678 (Monday- Friday 9am-9pm, Saturday and Sunday 9am-5pm, every day except 25th December) or email helpline@dementiauk.org
+To speak to a dementia specialist Admiral Nurse about young onset dementia and perimenopause or menopause or any other aspect of dementia, please call our free Dementia Helpline on 0800 888 6678 (Monday- Friday 9am-9pm, Saturday and Sunday 9am-5pm, every day except 25th December), email helpline@dementiauk.org or you can pre-book a phone or video appointment at a time to suit you.

 Dementia UK information